-Co-working and serviced office working is an ever-growing trend within the UK office market with co-working space providers accounting for the largest share of office space let in London in the first half of this year, over 880,000sq ft of newly leased office space.
+Co-working and serviced office working is an ever-growing trend within the UK office market with co-working space providers accounting for an ever increasing share of office space let across the country.

 But what exactly are serviced and co-working offices?
 In simple terms, the concept revolves around an office environment, where employees, not all working for the same employer, work under one roof in a shared office environment.

 Despite being successfully implemented within the TMT sector and by start-ups across the country for a number of years, why is it that co-working and serviced office spaces are growing in popularity among major corporate companies?
 We analyse the three driving factors behind the popularity growth; technology, talent and teamwork.

 As mentioned, the concept is not new and has been effectively utilised for years by start-ups and in sectors that rely heavily on collaboration, such as technology, media and other creative industries.

 The ability to work in close proximity with like-minded individuals provides a number of networking opportunities and being part of a co-working community allows you the chance to surround yourself with potential clients and partners.

 More frequently we are seeing larger corporates utilising this style of working as it allows project teams to be grouped together to ensure individuals are sat alongside those with complimentary skillsets.